12rishi/githubpracticesrenamed/Readme.md

-git branch -d branchname:to delete the branch git tag -a tagname -m "message":to create a annotated tag with message. git pull: to sync the changes that has been made from remote repo
+git branch -d branchname:to delete the branch git tag -a tagname -m "message":to create a annotated tag with message. git pull: to sync the changes that has been made from remote repo git remote set-url origin link:to change the link